 5. Selenium is important for healthy thyroid function

-The thyroid gland is responsible for growth, development, and regulating metabolism.
+The thyroid gland is responsible for growth in the body and for regulating metabolism.

 Thyroid tissue contains a higher amount of selenium than any other organ in the body, and the mineral plays an important role in its function.
-This includes protecting the thyroid against oxidative stress and supporting the production of thyroid hormones.
+This includes helping to protect the thyroid from oxidative stress and supporting the production of thyroid hormones.

 A well-functioning thyroid is also important for healthy hair and nail growth.